nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 Command error:
 ```

-And further down, buried in the GATK command error output, there will be a line like this:
+Further down, buried in the GATK command error output, there will be a line like this:

 ```console title="Output"
 A USER ERROR has occurred: Traversal by intervals was requested but some input files are not indexed.